 Postdoctoral Fellowship Program

-Stanford Impact Labs has just launched its postdoctoral fellowship program, supporting selected fellows to work in partnership with social science labs across Stanford University.
-Fellows have the opportunity to contribute to the research goals of the lab in which they are working, engaging in collaborative, impact-focused research.
-The program is intended to also elevate the scientific insights of our fellows and public impact scholarship more broadly, growing the community of scholars dedicated to tackling social problems through science.
+Fellows have the opportunity to contribute to the research goals of the lab in which they are working by engaging in collaborative, impact-focused research, while advancing their own scholarship and public impact research skills.
+The program is intended to also elevate the scientific insights of our fellows and participating labs, and public impact scholarship more broadly, growing the community and pipeline of scholars dedicated to tackling social problems through science.

 Postdoctoral Fellowship Opportunity for 2022 - 23 with POVGOV lab.

 2021 participating research labs:

 VMware Women’s Leadership Innovation Lab, a collaborative community working to understand the specific barriers faced by women of different racial and ethnic backgrounds in the workplace, and implementing and evaluating interventions to increase women’s representation, persistence, and inclusion in male and white dominated learning and work environments, led by Shelley Correll, Professor of Sociology and Organizational Behavior.